Meets Outside Mount Olivet | Parents & Young Couples

 Mount Olivet currently has five adult Sunday school classes that meet at 9:40 a.m. on Sunday mornings.
-Below is a brief description and contact information for class leaders.
 All of our classes welcome visitors and guests.

 9:30 Study Group